Circus Maximus (song): Background

 "Circus Maximus" uses the same style of drums that were used on "Black Skinhead" by Kanye West.
 Scott also uses the same rapping style for that song: "A walkin' distraction / I'm naturally Black and / Unnaturally breathin' / Like a waist that is snatchin'".
 Mike Dean was also involved in the production of both songs, which might be a possible reason for the samples that Scott chose for Utopia.

 Critical reception

 The song received generally mixed reviews.
-Complex's Jordan Rose saw the resemblance of the song to "Black Skinhead" but deemed it one of the worst things of Utopia as he felt that the album was influenced by Kanye West too much.
+Complexs Jordan Rose saw the resemblance of the song to "Black Skinhead" but deemed it one of the worst things of Utopia as he felt that the album was influenced by Kanye West too much.
 Tom Breihan of Stereogum also acknowledged the influence but felt that "Kanye West was always interesting", but "Travis Scott is simply not".
 Shaad D'Souza of The Guardian opined that it "dampens the pummelling qualities of the older song, and although Scott does sound a great deal like West, he feels like a void at the centre of the song, lacking the supernova intensity required to anchor such a darkly toned, militant track".

 Mackenzie Cummings-Grady of Billboard ranked it as the tenth best song from Utopia.